bonnee/fancontrol/README.md

 ## 5. Providing power

-12V are delivered by a standard power supply .
-A cheap LM2596-based buck converter will be used to power the logic board.
+12V and 5V are delivered by a standard dual-power supply.

 The system is mounted on the rack's ceiling, sitting in a custom box, made from an acrylic panel for the bottom and 4 L-shaped profiles for the sides.